Send the link below via email or IMCopy

 *Your trip overseas, unless truly worthy.

-*"The Best Game of My Life" or other athletic incidents written in glib style.
+*"The Best Game of My Life" or other athletic incidents lacking any real substance--you're not Rudy or that "Blideside" guy.

 *Your college entrance exam (ACT or SAT) scores.